Arhitector/base/README.md

 	* in base variant included only image variables: bg_path, tmp_path, sprites_path
 	* if need add additionsl variable that need to be configurated with gulp it's need to be added into /src/styles/helpers/config.less and in gulpfile.js into less task in "pipe(less(modifyVars:{____}))" instead "____" (example in gulpfile.js).
 4. Minify css by *CSSO*
+5. small images converts into base64
-5. add prefix to properties consist with support version of brouser by *Autoprefix* (version supports browser configurate in confix.js)
+6. add prefix to properties consist with support version of brouser by *Autoprefix* (version supports browser configurate in confix.js)

 ##JADE
 1. In markups folder lie *.jade files of pages